-- (i) Policy deductible, which may be of a fairly significant amount. - (ii) Perils insurable by a standard fire and extra perils policy. - (iii) "Standard property insurance exclusions", such as war and similar risks, nuclear risk, etc. - (iv) Consequential loss, arising from the machinery breakdown.
+- (i) Policy deductible, which may be of a fairly significant amount. - (ii) Perils insurable by a standard fire and extra perils policy MB insurance is meant to supplement such a policy. - (iii) "Standard exclusions", such as war, nuclear risks, terrorism, etc. - (iv) Deterioration of machines resulting from normal use. - (v) Pre-existing defects. - (vi) Overload experiments and abnormal operating conditions.